 Community Health Assessment

-A community health assessment is a collaborative process of collecting and analyzing data and information for use in educating and mobilizing communities, developing priorities, garnering resources or using resources in different ways, adopting or revising policies, and planning actions to improve the population's health.
-The development of a community health assessment involves the systematic collection and analysis of data and information to provide a sound basis for decision-making and action.
-Community health assessments are conducted in partnership with other organizations and members of the community and include data and information on demographics; socioeconomic characteristics; quality of life; community resources; behavioral factors; the environment (including the built environment); morbidity and mortality; and other social determinants of health status.
+A community health assessment is a collaborative process of collecting and analyzing data for use in educating and mobilizing communities, identifying priorities, garnering resources or using resources in different ways, adopting or revising policies, and planning actions to improve the population’s health.
+The development of a community health assessment involves the systematic collection and analysis of data to provide a sound basis for decision-making and action.
+Community health assessments are conducted in partnership with other organizations and members of the community and include information on demographics, socioeconomic characteristics, quality of life, community resources, behavioral factors, the environment (including the built environment), morbidity and mortality, and other social determinants of health.

 2018 Calumet County Community Health Report-Executive Summary (PDF)